 With a bunch of real-time data streaming tools and technologies available today, businesses are spoilt for choice.
 Processing huge amounts of data has now become as easy as snapping your fingers.

-Take Twitter for example: millions of people tweeting, retweeting, liking and commenting every waking hour of the day.
-And we get to react, respond, witness and participate in real time!
+Take Twitter for example: millions of people tweet, retweet, like, and comment every waking hour of the day.
+And we get to react, respond, witness, and participate in real time!

 Did you know that Netflix saved roughly $1 billion by using data streaming platforms?

 Although a tiny blog article can hardly cover the expansive topic at hand, in this article we’ll try to cover the basics as best as possible, an overview, if you will.